bguarizi/pacman_game/README.md

 # PACMAN GAME

 This game was created during a college classe about Computer Architecture, this was our finish project in the class.
-For this, I had to use the programming language Assembly, and a simulator named P3SIM.
+For this, I had to use the Assembly programming language, and a simulator named P3SIM.
 With this, I could program and visualize the pacman game.
 The graphical interface isn't very advanced, but I was able to apply the concepts learned in this class, and do a funny and dynamic game.

 ## The game